-- Identify the most common accessories and presser feet with photos and instructions at the Singer Attachments and Accessories page at ISMACS.
+- Identify the most common accessories and presser feet with this photo from Offspring or check photos and instructions at the Singer Attachments and Accessories page at ISMACS.

 - See a modern stitcher use each and every one of the vintage/antique accessories, giving you tips and tricks to be successful with them all.
 Check out the "Accessories" blog posts from Spare Time (For Sewing).

 - Find digital reprints of instructions for some of the most popular Singer accessories at ISMACS, scroll to the bottom of the page for the accessories.